 All You Need to Know about Alopecia Areata

 It affects approximately 6.8 million men and women in america, and more across the world.
 For many people, the baldness isn't anything more than several spots, however in some situations it may be more intense.
 The condition can affect anyone irrespective of age and sex, though most instances happen before age 30.
-In this guide by Tropika Club, we take a look at the symptoms and causes of alopecia areata, its identification, and possible remedies.
+In this guide by Wellaholic, we take a look at the symptoms and causes of alopecia areata, its identification, and possible remedies.

 What are the Causes of Alopecia Areata?

 It's unknown precisely what causes the body's immune system to target hair follicles this manner.
 While scientists are uncertain why these changes occur, it seems that genetics are called alopecia areata is more likely to occur in a person who has a close relative with the disease.
 One in five people with the disease has a relative who has also developed alopecia areata.

 Other research has discovered that lots of people with a family history of alopecia areata have a family or personal history of other autoimmune disorders, such as atopy, a disease characterized by a tendency to be more hyperallergic, thyroiditis, along with vitiligo.

 Despite what many men and women think, there is very little scientific evidence to support the view that alopecia areata is caused by anxiety .
 Extreme instances of anxiety could potentially trigger the condition, but most recent research points toward a genetic origin.